 - Do not make your product specifications different from standards or conventions, since you can sell different components of PV solar separately if they are adjustable with other company products.

 Stability of feed in tariff:

-As has been mentioned above, government policies are highly unstable in Thailand and you should not rely on government’s commitment.
+As has been mentioned above, government policies are highly unstable in Thailand and you should not rely on the government’s commitment.

 Why No Market?

 Currently, the market is growing rapidly.
 The market is in the development stage which makes an illusion of no market but in a very short time.
-Therefore, Thailand is going to be the biggest solar power enabled country among all the ASEAN countries.
+Therefore, Thailand is going to be the biggest solar power enabled the country among all the ASEAN countries.
 This also gives an opportunity to establish your services in neighbouring countries by directly exporting as well as by providing consultancy to the companies there.